openframeworks/ofBook/chapters/game_design/chapter.md

 #include "ofxOsc.h"
 ```

-Next let’s set up all of our variables we are going to use to receive OSC data and map it to in game values.
+Next let's set up all of our variables we are going to use to receive OSC data and map it to in game values.
 Add the following code into your class.

 ```cpp
 class LiveTesting